Cannabis Regulators Respond to Coronavirus Concerns

 Ohio

-The Ohio Department of Commerce told Cannabis Wire, with regard to whether the coronavirus has affected the regulation and operation of cannabis businesses, “At this point, how we regulate has not been directly impacted.”
+The Ohio Department of Commerce told Cannabis Wire on March 17, with regard to whether the coronavirus has affected the regulation and operation of cannabis businesses, “At this point, how we regulate has not been directly impacted.”

 On March 22, Department of Health Director Amy Acton issued a “stay at home” order.
 The Ohio Medical Marijuana Control Program noted: “Under the order, all Ohio Medical Marijuana Control Program licensees can continue to operate as they are considered ‘Essential Businesses and Operations.’
 Additionally, provisional licensees can continue construction on facilities as this is considered, ‘essential business construction.’”

-Note: Editor’s note: this story was originally published on March 19 and was most recently updated on March 25.
-We’ll continue to update as regulators announce new policies.